A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Prominent among members of the family was Andrea Greco, Captain of Metropolitan Milan in 1501; Gioachino Greco (c.1600-c.1634), an Italian chess player and writer, probably the first professional chess player; Giambattista de Graecis was a lawyer in Lodi in 1614; another Giambattista de Graecis was a judge in Venice

-during the...
-Another 66 words (5 lines of text) are included under the topic Early Delgreco Notables in all our PDF Extended History products and printed products wherever possible.
+during the final years of the Venetian Republic; Gennaro Greco...
+Another 58 words (4 lines of text) are included under the topic Early Delgreco Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Delgreco family to the New World and Oceana